 To ensure that children and young people in our care attend school or other educational provision; that they learn; and that young people in care and care leavers have access to employment opportunities.
-As young people grow up and leave our care, we need to support them to be fully aware of the education and employment options open to them and assist them to engage in further or higher education or training, or move into work and to support a successful transition into adulthood.
+As young people grow up and leave our care, we need to support them to be fully aware of the education and employment options open to them and assist them to engage in further or higher education or training or move into work and to support a successful transition into adulthood.

-SUMMARY OF KEY ACHIEVEMENTS 2019/20
+SUMMARY OF KEY ACHIEVEMENTS 2020/21

-Response to COVID-19:
+Ongoing response to COVID-19:

-- Introduced a 'Contact COVID-19' section within the Personal Education Plan to track weekly how and where children had been accessing education, levels of engagement and if there had been any safeguarding concerns to enable the Virtual School to liaise with social care - Continued to oversee individual caseloads, highlighting vulnerable children, liaising with DTs and social workers and ensuring clear communication with all partners through the use of online meetings, newsletters and telephone support - Provided Pupil Premium funding to enable extra online tuition to boost attainment and engagement during the Summer term - Hosted a creative writing competition 'Safe Under the Rainbow' for CLA, asking our young people to write about their experiences of lockdown - Virtual School baking booklet produced full of recipes (including basic recipes and showstoppers) and linking baking to education - Bespoke training offer for Designated Teachers and Social Workers covering the COVID summer term that included online training, network meetings for Primary and Secondary colleagues and transition support - Education support for foster carers 2 editions produced by the Virtual School featuring a mix of activities and things to do promoting fun ways to engage with education at home and signposting to useful resources - Commission of 'Bags of creativity' bags targeted at different age ranges for all Sheffield CLA, each containing 20 different creative activities that have been designed by artists locally
+- Use of a dedicated 'Contact COVID-19' section within the Personal Education Plan to track weekly how and where children had been accessing education, levels of engagement and if there had been any safeguarding concerns to enable the Virtual School to liaise with social care - Continued to oversee individual caseloads, highlighting vulnerable children, liaising with Designated Teachers and social workers and ensuring clear communication with all partners through the use of online meetings, newsletters and telephone support - Provided Pupil Premium funding to enable extra online tuition to boost attainment and engagement throughout the academic year, and ensure CLA had all the resources required to access education - Bespoke training offer for Designated Teachers and Social Workers has continued throughout the pandemic, including online training, network meetings for Primary and Secondary colleagues and transition support - Education support for foster carers 2 editions produced by the Virtual School featuring a mix of activities and things to do promoting fun ways to engage with education at home and signposting to useful resources